clhenrick/bay-area-jobs-viz/prototypes/README.md

 # Prototypes
-Map experiments for visualizing WAC location quotients.
+Experiments for visualizing Census LEHD LODES WAC data.

-To view examples run an HTTP server in the root of this repo.
-Note it assumes data files are available locally at `../data`
+To view examples run an HTTP server in this directory such as `python -m http.server`

 - [01: WAC Location Quotient for 2002](./01)